Hecris10/forecast-app/README.md

 # Forecast App

+> ⚠️ **WARNING:** All environment variables are stored in the `.env.local` file. **Never use this file or its values in production!** It is intended for local development only.
+Always configure production secrets and environment variables securely and separately.

 A modern weather forecast application built with Next.js, featuring real-time weather data, address geocoding, and search history.